 - Place the box up to 3 metres above the ground.
 Small-hole boxes are best placed 1 to 3 metres above ground on trees, sheds or walls.

 - Open-fronted nest boxes should be hidden from view

 - Ensure predators cannot get to the box.
-Make sure the common garden predator, the domestic cat, or squirrels cannot get access the box and harm the birds
+Make sure the common garden predator, the domestic cat, or squirrels cannot get access to the box and harm the birds

 Nesting blue tit captured on one of our bird box cameras